2023 Copa Sudamericana group stage: Format

-In the group stage, each group is played on a home-and-away round-robin basis.
-The teams are ranked according to the following criteria: 1.
+In the group stage, each group was played on a home-and-away round-robin basis.
+The teams were ranked according to the following criteria: 1.
 Points (3 points for a win, 1 point for a draw, and 0 points for a loss); 2.
 Goal difference; 3.
 Goals scored; 4.
 Away goals scored; 5.
 CONMEBOL ranking (Regulations Article 2.4.2).

 The winners of each group advanced to the round of 16 of the final stages, whilst the runners-up of each group advanced to the knockout round play-offs of the final stages.

 Schedule

 The schedule of each matchday was as follows (Regulations Article 2.2.2).